snow-bound/suricata/README.md

 __Q: do you require signing of a contributor license agreement?__

 A: Yes, we do this to keep the ownership of Suricata in one hand: the Open Information Security Foundation.
 See http://suricata-ids.org/about/open-source/ and http://suricata-ids.org/about/contribution-agreement/

+### Supplementary

+Supplementary (also named as sup6tary) was forked from suricata mainstream for a practise to hide all "suricata" text of the original suricata project in run-time.
+This is a personal practise for non-commercial use only.
+If this is forbidden by the license of Suricata from the Open Information Security Foundation (OISF), please notify me what to do to protect the license.

+If anyone want to use Supplementary for commercial use, please follow the license of Suricata from the Open Information Security Foundation (OISF).